 Only one in four adults had taken out life insurance as of September 2022, according to Charles Stanley, and just 7% have critical illness or income protection.
 A report in March 2023 highlighted that just 42% of income protection policies are taken out by women.
 That cover tends to be based on covering basic costs rather than salary, which is leaving those women under-insured in the current high inflation conditions.
-Without any form of protection to replace their income in the event of their death or if they are unable to work through illness or accident, this this could mean a severe drop in standards of living when you can least afford it.
+Without any form of protection to replace income in the event of death or if you are unable to work through illness or accident, you could experience a severe drop in standards of living when you can least afford it.
 If you're in a couple or have children, your loved ones could be without key support when they need it most.